-The Company's cash equivalents and marketable securities are carried at fair value, determined according to the fair value hierarchy described above.
+The Company's cash equivalents, marketable securities and contingent consideration are carried at fair value, determined according to the fair value hierarchy described above.
 The carrying value of the Company's accounts payable and accrued expenses approximate fair value due to the short-term nature of these liabilities.

-Concentration of Credit Risk and of Significant Suppliers
+Concentration of Credit Risk and of Significant Customers and Suppliers